 Downhill mountain bikes have 180-200mm of travel at either end, often using coil-sprung suspension that’s optimised for pure traction and support.

-To put up with the huge forces the bikes are put under, the forks have legs that extend above the head tube and are then braced together, known as a ‘double-crown’ or ‘triple-clamp’ fork.
+To withstand with the huge forces the bikes are put under, the forks have legs that extend above the head tube and are then braced together, known as a ‘double-crown’ or ‘triple-clamp’ fork.

 What is an electric mountain bike?

-Ebikes incorporate a motor and battery, which provide a boost to your pedalling input.
+These bikes incorporate an electric bike motor and battery, which provide a boost to your pedalling input.
 The level of assistance is usually adjusted via a control unit on the bike’s handlebar.

 These bikes are significantly heavier than their non-motorised equivalents, but can make light work of climbing up the steepest of gradients.